V4Fire/Core/src/core/request/README.md

 #### responseType

-Type of the response data (if not specified, it will be cast dynamically from the response headers):
+A type of the response data (if not specified, it will be cast dynamically from the response headers):

 1. `'text'` - the result is interpreted as a simple string;
 2. `'json'` - the result is interpreted as a JSON string;